ropensci/roweb3/content/blog/2021-06-28-news-meta/index.Rmd

 ## Short history of our newsletter

-rOpenSci has had a newsletter [since 2014](https://news.ropensci.org/update-2014-12-15/)![^commcalls] For the longest time the newsletter has been living at a Jekyll website at a subdomain, news dot ropensci dot org; whose entries were also sent as email to subscribers.
+rOpenSci has had a newsletter [since 2014](https://news.ropensci.org/update-2014-12-15/)![^commcalls] For the longest time the newsletter has been living at a Jekyll website at a [subdomain](https://news.ropensci.org); whose entries were also sent as email to subscribers.
 It was published mostly once every two weeks.[^once] The preparation of each post was helped with a [Makefile](https://github.com/ropensci/biweekly), and some manual manipulation and prose writing.

-Later, the newsletter got complemented by posts on our main blog called ["two months in two minutes"](https://ropensci.org/blog/2020/12/18/news-dec2020/) that were digests of the digests.[^digest]
+Later, the newsletter got complemented by posts on our main blog called ["two months in two minutes"](/blog/2020/12/18/news-dec2020/) that were digests of the digests.[^digest]

 For a few months now we have settled on: